yw-choi/yw-choi.github.io/index.md

 ## About

 I'm a postdoctoral researcher in computational condensed matter physics.
 I study a broad range of materials and nanostructures by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties based on quantum mechanics.
-I’m also interested in development of numerical methods harnessing the power of high-performance computations.
+I’m also interested in the development of numerical methods harnessing the power of high-performance computations.

 ## Experience